GEO4014 – Basin Analysis - Scientific Writing, Presentation and Field Course

 Formal prerequisite knowledge

-- GEO4850 – Structural Geology and Basin Formation or GEO4218 – Basin Formation and Development or GEO4216 – Sedimentology and Sequence Stratigraphy, or equal knowledge
+- GEO4850 – Advanced Structural Geology in Basin Analysis / GEO4218 – Basin Formation and Development / GEO4216 – Sedimentology and Sequence Stratigraphy, or similar requisite knowledge

 - GEO4230 – Basin formation and sequence stratigraphy (discontinued) and GEO4220 – Depositional environments and biostratigraphy (discontinued), or equal knowledge